Unfortunately, there is no exact answer to this question.

 That is a really good question to ask when you are looking for any therapist.
 When choosing a therapist, you look for someone who holds a lot of your same values and is going to work for you and with you.
 A therapist should provide a safe space for you to process your feeling and emotions, but also allow you to determine your goals for therapy.

-That being said, the importance of authenticity and warmth are big strengths that help to build that bond clients our clients, especially when it comes to building a therapeutic rapport.
+The importance of authenticity and warmth are big strengths that help to build that bond clients our clients, especially when it comes to building a therapeutic rapport.
 My therapy style is to encourage you to make decisions and process your feelings, but also to not dictate the speed at which you achieve those goals.

 But therapy is so expensive.
 What if it doesn’t work?